strollerlab/alpha_development/README.md

 Scripts are numbered for execution order; dataset creation must precede analysis.
 For data privacy, clean EEG sets after MADE preprocessing are not available in the repository, so the Python stage is not runnable.
-This also limits running DatasetCreation_1a/1b, which require the Python output and SupplementaryMethods_1.
-This doesn't mean these codes are not functional.
-Instead, our Python codes and DatasetCreation scripts are easily adaptable.
-With very few modifications, our Python codes can process clean-epoched EEG data from EEGlab, generating single-children outputs with most of the metrics of interest.
+This also limits running DatasetCreation_1a/b and DatasetCreation_2a/b, which require the Python output, and also limits running SupplementaryMethods_1.
+However, this doesn't mean these codes are not functional.
+Instead, our Python codes are easily adaptable.
+With very few modifications, our Python codes can process clean-epoched EEG data from EEGlab, generating single-child outputs with most of the metrics of interest.
+Then, if adapted in terms of structure, DatasetCreation_* can be easily implemented to compute definitive metrics of the study.
-The rest of the pipeline can be run with the merged CSVs in `Data/Merged/`.
+The rest of the pipeline can be run with the anonymized merged CSVs in `Data/`.

 ```
 # --- Python feature extraction (§4a; run once per subject, before R) ---